cvat-ai/cvat/site/content/en/docs/manual/basics/attach-cloud-storage.md

 ### Upload data

-You need to upload data for annotation and the `manifest.json` file.
+You need to upload data for annotation and the `manifest.jsonl` file.

 1. Prepare data.
    For more information,